acm-hackschool-f17/session-2-learn/README.md

 </div>
 ```

 So we want to create 2 rows of 6 images each.
-Using bootstrap classes, we can specify `div` elements of width 2, to fill up the 12 unit width.
+Using bootstrap classes, we can specify `div` elements of width 2, so that 6 of them will fill up the 12 unit width.

 ```
 <div class="col-2">